Chiawei0824isme/ros2-humble-install/README.md

 - [Gazebo Documentation](https://gazebosim.org/home)
 - [ROS 2 Tutorials](https://docs.ros.org/en/humble/Tutorials.html)

----

 ## License
-This guide is released under the **MIT License**.
+> ** This guide is released under the **MIT License**.
 You are free to use, modify, and distribute it with attribution.

----
+## Disclaimer & Copyright

+> **Disclaimer**: This guide is provided "as is" for educational and reference purposes only.
+The author makes no warranties, express or implied, and disclaims all liability for any damages or losses arising from the use of this guide.
+Users assume all risks associated with using this guide.

+> **Copyright Notice**: This guide is based on official ROS 2 documentation and open-source community resources, following the open-source spirit for technical learning and communication purposes.
+All referenced content is properly attributed with appropriate links to original sources.